Thrush: start your consultation

 Genital thrush is a common infection that can affect both men and women.
 For women it can cause swelling of the vagina, mild pain during sex, or a lumpy white discharge, while men may notice swelling or red skin around the head of the penis, soreness of the head of the penis and a thick lumpy discharge.
 It isn't usually serious, but can be uncomfortable and could potentially lead to complications, although this is mostly the case with men.

 In many cases thrush can be a reoccurring condition, therefore antibiotic treatment will be required to prevent the symptoms of thrush returning.
 Antibiotic treatments can also alleviate uncomfortable symptoms and speed up the recovery time when treating this condition.
-Individuals dealing with thrush can choose between Diflucan (antibiotic tablets) and Gyno-Daktarin (antibiotic cream), which are both clinically proven methods of treatment that are available to buy at OnlineClinic today.
+Individuals dealing with thrush can choose between Diflucan (antibiotic tablets) and Gyno-Daktarin (antibiotic cream) can buy at OnlineClinic today.